bronger/watchdog/README.rst

 ``current dir`` should be an absolute path.
 Each ``root`` is relative to ``current dir``.
 The ``excludes`` are Go-style (non-POSIX) regular expressions.

-``gathering ms`` is 10 by default and denotes the milliseconds to wait after a change for further changes.
+``agglomeration ms`` is 10 by default and denotes the milliseconds to wait after a change for further changes.
 Those are then processed with a minimal number of calls of the synchronisation scripts.

 Synchronisation scripts